 GOALS METHODS OUTCOMES Development of a Specialised Rehabilitation Strategy Develop project structure Better flow of patients through the clinical pathway Strategy development Sustainable and equitable service across Wales Strategy implementation plan Achievement of national standards Quarter 4 Develop a safe and sustainable Neuro-rehabilitation service Development of an All Wales service specification for neuro-rehabilitation Strengthened clinical pathway ensuring timely access to specialised for the South West Wales region which meets national standards and improves the flow of patients through the Development of a Business Case for workforce investment rehabilitation treatment. clinical pathway.
 Agree quality standards to measure and improve patient outcomes and experiences.
 Quarter 2 Development of the Case Manager role to and establishing the Rehabilitation coach posts Enhanced Prolonged Disorders of Consciousness care Pathway (PDOC) Development of an All Wales service specification for neuro- rehabilitation Robust clinical pathway for patients with Prolonged Disorders of Consciousness that meets national standards and the National Clinical Development of a Business Case for workforce investment Guidelines (2020) Agree quality standards to measure and improve patient outcomes and experiences.
-Quarter 2 Business case development and consideration for two Metastatic Spinal Cord Compression Coordinators for south east and west Wales.
+Quarter 2 Strengthened Spinal Surgery clinical pathway to reduce the high number of emergency radiotherapy cases and mitigate the risk of patients failing to receive surgical and radiotherapy in a timely manner Business case development and consideration for two Metastatic Spinal Cord Compression Coordinators for south east and west Wales.
 Reduction in patient safety concerns.
 Reduction of risk of paralysis and pain associated with spinal metastases.
 Delivery of care in a timely manner Ability to meet the NICE Clinical guideline (CG75) Quarter 1 Address the Major Trauma workforce gaps, identified in the peer review at the Major Trauma Centre, Cardiff and Appointment of key staff to support both specialties as described in the CIAG prioritisation process.
 Business case to be submitted.
-Paediatric major trauma patients receive high standards of care as adult patients , highlighted in the peer review Vale UHB for the Paediatric and Plastics service Quarter 1
+Paediatric major trauma patients receive high standards of care as adult patients, highlighted in the peer review Vale UHB for the Paediatric and Plastics service Quarter 1